francoism90/mediadb-docs/docs/guide/getting-started.md

 MediaDB will now listen at [https://localhost:3000](https://localhost:3000) and [https://mediadb.test/api](https://mediadb.test/api).

 By now, you should have a basic but functional MediaDB API.
-Next, learn about the basics of [configuration](./configuration.md) in MediaDB API.
+Next, learn about the basics of [configuring and usage](./usage.md) of MediaDB.